The Pomeranian: A Fluffy Marvel of the Dog World

 Breed Size

-Breed Coat, Color, and Appearance
+Breed Coat, Colour, and Appearance

 Perhaps one of the most iconic features of Pomeranians is their luxurious double coat.
 They have a soft, dense undercoat and a longer, straighter topcoat that forms a fluffy mane around their neck and a plume-like tail that arches over their back.
-This double coat comes in a variety of colors, including orange, black, chocolate, cream, blue, sable, and more.
-The AKC recognizes an impressive array of colour patterns, making Pomeranians a breed with an astonishing diversity in coat colour.
+This double coat comes in a variety of colours, including orange, black, chocolate, cream, blue, sable, and more.
+The AKC recognises an impressive array of colour patterns, making Pomeranians a breed with an astonishing diversity in coat colour.

 Pomeranians have a foxy face with almond-shaped eyes that sparkle with curiosity and intelligence.
 Their small, pointed ears stand erect, giving them an alert and perky expression.
 Their bushy tails, carried high, adds to their charm, and it's not uncommon to see a Pomeranian wagging its tail like a furry flag.